quchangle1/DRAFT/README.md

 ### Inference

-Run `ToolBench_DFSDT` to perform inference using the tool documentation modified by DRAFT to examine the effectiveness of DRAFT.
+Run `Inference_DFSDT` to perform inference using the tool documentation modified by DRAFT to examine the effectiveness of DRAFT.

-> python ToolBench\_DFSDT -model\_name gpt-4o-2024-08-06 -data\_type G3 -method DRAFT
+> python Inference\_DFSDT -model\_name gpt-4o-2024-08-06 -data\_type G3 -method DRAFT

 You can specify the model, dataset, and method by cmd line arguments.
 ### Evaluation